Nikhil-KO/Nikhil-KO.github.io/index.md

 ### iCuris Ltd - Software Developer
 ###### 08/2019 – 09/2020
 Research and development. iCuris is a start up company in the health care industry.
-* Prototyping and testing different neural networks for use in the health care industry.
+* Design and training of CNNs using TensorFlow, resulted in a successful model with high enough accuracy for the prototype.
-* Designed and trained convolutional neural networks (CNN) from the ground up.
+* Developed Python GUI to label training and validation data.
-* Developed a python GUI to preprocess and label input data for the CNN.
+* Required skeletal position to be extracted from images, utilized OpenVino technology to accelerate human pose estimation and extract key features into Python objects.
-* Worked with team to develop an efficient pipeline for data gathering and processing data from raspberry pi.
+* Designed threaded code for automated data capture from multiple sensors on a Raspberry Pi.
-Threaded code for collection of microphone, camera and motion sensor data to server.
+* Collaborated with team to develop website for user registration and device management tools.
-* Implemented JWT based authentication for secure user access.
+Technologies included JWT token authentication and industry-standard Bootstrap, jQuery.
-* Utilized OpenVino and OpenCV for accelerated computer vision projects.
+* Worked with and built upon REST API using Flask

 # <ins>Education</ins>
 ### ![University of Warwick Logo](/assets/images/WarwickArms.png){:height="50px"} University of Warwick - BSc Computer Science